nstilt1/software-licensor-client-side-library/README.md

 ## Potential Issues with the JUCE code

-There are three potential issues to look out for when compiling and running the JUCE code.
+There are a few potential issues to look out for when compiling and running the JUCE code.

 1) the Rust library may not be fully linked.
 You must build `software_licensor_static_rust_lib` with `cargo build --release` and then provide the path to the library to your IDE or CMake.
 2) The thread might timeout after 100 ms while receiving the result from the webserver when unlocking.
 This might be caused by the `startTimer(100)` call in `run()` in `SoftwareLicensorUnlockForm.cpp`.
 The preceding function call should take a minimum of 5 seconds to return, so increasing the value to `startTimer(7000)` should suffice.
 It mainly depends on how the original `juce_OnlineUnlockForm` code works.
 3) The message translations may not work properly if the `Texts_XX.properties` files are not found.
 These files are supposed to translate the text in `SoftwareLicensorStatus.h > getMessage()`.
 This function is virtual if you have a better way of translating messages, and you can change the messages in the properties files if you want it to say something different.
+4) The spacing/layout of the `SoftwareLicensorUnlockForm` may be off.

 ## Potential issues with the rust code